Do you dream of reaching the top of the search engine rankings for your target keywords?

 Conversely, black hat strategies “seek to exploit loopholes in the search engine algorithms and rank websites higher than they actually deserve to.”

-If you are struggling to build links, if you don’t know right from wrong, this post will serve as your guide moving forward.
+If you are struggling with link building, if you don’t know right from wrong, this post will serve as your guide moving forward with technical SEO tools.

 So, what’s next?
 Will you build links like the pros, eventually pushing your rankings to the top?
-With the following 13 SEO tools, you will get the help you need to build links, boost your rankings, and reap the rewards.
+With the following 13 SEO tools, you will get the help you need to build links, boost your rankings, and reap the rewards through social media shares.